deArrudal/blacklist_project/blacklist_monitor/README.md

 * Creates necessary directories under `/var/log/blacklist_monitor/`
 * Copies the application files to `/opt/blacklist_monitor/`
 * Sets up an IPC pipe in `/run/blacklist_monitor`
+* Creates and configures a firewall service to block incoming IPs that generated network traffic.
 * Sets up and enables a background notifier daemon for desktop notifications.

 ## Notification Daemon